-So now let's fast forward to 26 years after my last child was born to the birth of my most recent grandchild (two years ago).
+So now let's fast forward to 26 years after my last child was born to the birth of my most recent grandchild (in 2015).
 We were 'privileged' to discover the number of newborn screenings that are conducted!

 But we have kids with obvious symptoms not getting tested---its a big thorn in my side!

 Since being diagnosed with celiac disease, almost fifteen years ago, and since discovering that celiac actually affects nearly 1% of us--I've been an advocate for routine testing.
 Of course, when I pose this question, "why aren't we testing everyone?" the answer is always "money." hmmmm Of course, if we compare the cost of a lifetime of illness to the cost of the test and then a lifetime of health, I'm thinking the cost weighs heavier on the forty years of illness, but I'm not an "expert."